bright/new-www/content/blog/solving-problems-agnieszka-senior-fullstack-developer.md

   - inspiration
   - development
 date: 2022-10-05T08:47:36.209Z
-meaningfullyUpdatedAt: ""
+meaningfullyUpdatedAt: ''
+title: >-
-title: Solving Problems with Code for over 12 Years.
+  Solving Problems with Code for over 12 Years.
 Meet Agnieszka – Senior Fullstack Developer
 layout: post
 image: /images/brightstoryagnieszka.png
 hidden: false
 comments: true
 published: true
+authors:
+  - agnieszka
+  - izabela
 ---
 **Agnieszka needs to build products that really make a difference.
 She is not afraid to work closely with end-users.
 She loves to see how the product she builds influences somebody's life.
 She has been a part of Bright Inventions’ team since 2015 working on mobile apps, integrations with Substrate blockchain, and more.
 Check out Agnieszka’s story.**